jfonsecahn/My-First-WebApp/README.md

 6. Create the required database schema.

-7.Update the connection properties in connection file of the project (located at ).
+7. Update the connection properties in connection file of the project (located at ).

 8. Run the project from NetBeans